UK's St. James's Place replaces Pimco on multi asset fund

 The Multi Asset fund will now be run by three new investment managers, St. James's Place said in a statement on Monday, including teams from Invesco Perpetual, Schroders and U.S.-based Payden & Rygel.

-Pimco manages a total of £944 million ($1.5 billion) for St. James's Place in a multi asset strategy, split among life, pension, unit trust and international funds.
+Pimco manages a total of £944 million for St. James's Place in a multi asset strategy, split among life, pension, unit trust and international funds.

 The switch from Pimco will take effect on Nov.
 10, according to the statement.